ibrahim/GithubExplorer/README.md

 # Features

 -   The user name/avatar.
--   Repositories sources and forks.
+-   List Rrepositories sources, and refetch when selecting forks.
+- 	Load more repositories when scrolling down.
 -   Details page for repository.
 -   Primary language name and logo.
--   List of commits history.
+-   List of commits history, and load more when scrolling down.

 # Technologies and Library: